-Confidentiality issues need to be understood if a child divulges information they are being abused.
+Confidentiality issues need to be understood if a child divulges information they are being harmed.
 A child may only feel confident to confide in a member of staff if they feel that the information will not be divulged to anyone else.
 However, education staff have a professional responsibility to share relevant information about the protection of children with the statutory agencies when a child is experiencing harm.

 It is important that each member of staff deals with this sensitively and explains to the child that they must inform the appropriate people who can help the child, but that they will only tell those who need to know in order to be able to help.
-They should reassure the child and tell them that their situation will not become common knowledge within the school.
+They should reassure the child throughout.

-Be aware that it may well have taken significant courage on their part to disclose the information and that they may also be experiencing conflicting emotions, involving feelings of guilt, embarrassment, disloyalty (if the abuser is someone close) and hurt.
+Be aware that it may well have taken significant courage on their part to disclose the information and that they may also be experiencing conflicting emotions, involving feelings of guilt, embarrassment, disloyalty (if they are being harmed by someone close) and hurt.

 Please remember the pastoral responsibility of the education service.
-Ensure that only those with a professional involvement, e.g. the Designated Safeguarding Person (DSP) and the head teacher, have access to the safeguarding and child protection records.
+Ensure that only those with a professional involvement, e.g. the Designated Safeguarding Person (DSP), deputy DSP and the head teacher, have access to the full safeguarding and child protection records.
 At all other times they should be kept securely locked and separate from the child's main file or where electronic systems such as my concern are used, appropriate restrictions in place to ensure confidentiality.
+Access to safeguarding information should only be granted on a need to know basis.

-The Designated Safeguarding Person (DSP) is: Head teacher: Mrs Samantha Hopkins
+The Designated Safeguarding Person (DSP) is: The Deputy DSP is: